-Last Minute Trip to Antarctica: A Conversation with Alison Mackey
+A Last Minute Trip to Antarctica: In Conversation with Alison Mackey

 This month, we’re interviewing women from all over the world and asking them about their experiences traveling to Antarctica.
 We had the privilege of speaking with Alison Mackey about her experience traveling through Antarctica.
 Here’s a glimpse into our conversation.